zhengxin-wang/webpack-guide/introduction-to-webpack.md

 2. Core concepts —Take config file from our project as an example
 	* entry
 	What we use as the roots of dependency graph

 	* output
 	Define where the bundled files would go to
-publicPath: When insert bundled files to index.html, the prefix to add before filename. —change it to watch the effect . npx webpack —config ./etc/webpack.develop.js
+	publicPath: When insert bundled files to index.html, the prefix to add before filename. —change it to watch the effect .
 	* loaders — Asset Management: CSS/SCSS, Images/Font files, data files

-	* plugins — Output Management and others, more powerful than loaders HtmlWebpackPlugin
+	* plugins — Output Management and others, more powerful than loaders.

+		HtmlWebpackPlugin
 		1. Add bundles.
 		2. Replace variables